 Weekly meal plan

-Monday is not going to be soup for once.
-It is my husband birthday so I making his favorite food.
+Tuesday: It is my husband birthday so I making his favorite food.
 Dover sole, with cauliflower and celery root purée and petites peas and carrots....
 The purée is really easy to make: peel, chop and boil the veggies, transfer to food processor until smooth, with olive oil some salt and pepper.
 For the peas and carrots , I will sauté the peas with green onions and olive oil and roast the carrots for 20-25 minute at 400F.

 Wednesday Chicken and veggies lettuce cups.
 I am keeping it simple tonight and light.
 This DIY kind of dinner is really easy.
 I will make some green rice and add edamame and also some kale cauliflower rice as well (which is simply finely chopped kale sautéd together with the caulirice).